overlookmotel/router-tree/README.md

 #### More

-You can also use route classes to achieve much more powerful effects if a lot of your routes are similar e.g. CRUD (see section on "Companions" below).
+You can also use Route classes to achieve much more powerful effects if a lot of your routes are similar e.g. CRUD (see section on "Companions" below).

 ### Anatomy of a Route